 Unequipped with the relevant skills to seek employment in burgeoning local industries, these individuals become trapped in a dangerous cycle of poverty and exploitation.
 They are trapped in lives of misery—often beaten, starved, and forced to work as prostitutes or to take grueling jobs as migrant, domestic, restaurant, or factory workers with little or no pay.

 We’re working hard to stop human trafficking—not only because of the personal and psychological toll it takes on society, but also because it facilitates the illegal movement of immigrants across borders and provides a ready source of income for organized crime groups and even terrorists.
 Learn more.

-100% of the funds we raise online through our Amazon Store and participation in Amazon's Affiliate Program get donated to rehabilitate those rescued from sex trafficking.
-This includes supporting organizations like Shared Hope International and Destiny Rescue, organizations dedicated to recovering children from sex trafficking and providing them safe spaces and resources to begin new lives.
+100% of the funds we raise online through our Online Sales and Affiliate Programs get donated to rehabilitate those rescued from sex trafficking.
+This includes supporting organizations like Claire's House, Destiny Rescue, New Day for Children and Shared Hope International, organizations dedicated to recovering children from sex trafficking and providing them safe spaces and resources to begin new lives.